nyxola/planet/README.md

 ## Setup:
-conda environment used to install and run gdal.
+Python 3 has been used to create the code conda environment used to install and run gdal version 3.0.1 numpy also installed in conda environment

-List of installed libraries ./environment.yml
+List of installed packages ./environment.yml

 ## Running Task1 from top directory